Jal-ghamdi/linguistify/README.md

 # linguistify
-A unified toolkit for advanced text processing and linguistic analysis. `linguistify` offers a comprehensive set of functions to clean, preprocess, and analyze text data, applying sophisticated linguistic techniques to enhance your text analytics workflow.
+A unified toolkit for advanced text processing and linguistic analysis. `linguistify` offers a comprehensive set of functions to clean, preprocess, and analyze text data, applying linguistic techniques to enhance your text analytics workflow.

 The purpose of the `linguistify` package is to provide tools that simplify and enhance the process of text cleaning and analysis.
 It aims to: